Dear Friends,

 Dear Sir,

-We have to send one of our employee to France.
-I inquired about Social security scheme certificate.
-They told me that i will get the certificate in EPFO website under international workers column.
-I got application but there is no information regarding documents to be attached.
+We have to send one of our employees to France.
+I inquired about the Social Security Scheme certificate.
+They told me that I will get the certificate on the EPFO website under the international workers column.
+I got the application, but there is no information regarding the documents to be attached.

-Does any one knew about the documents to be submitted along with this?
+Does anyone know about the documents to be submitted along with this?

 Regards,